Helperbird/website/src/pages/blog/how-to-avoid-wfh-burnout-and-maximize-productivity.md

 header: true
 layout: templates/blog_post.liquid
 title: How to Avoid WFH Burnout and Maximize Productivity
-description:
-  While working from home looks convenient, the blurred line between home and employment can lead to burnout.
-In fact, Monsters recent study revealed....
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+description: Learn effective strategies to avoid work-from-home burnout and maximize productivity.
+Discover practical tips to establish work-life balance, set boundaries, and prioritize self-care for a healthier and more fulfilling remote work experience.
+keywords: Avoid work-from-home burnout, maximize productivity, work-from-home tips, establish work-life balance, set boundaries, prioritize self-care, remote work strategies
 url: blog/how-to-avoid-wfh-burnout-and-maximize-productivity/
 tags: blog
 isBlog: true
-blog_cat: GUEST BLOG
+blog_cat: Guest
 youtubeId: PfILiWebkuc
 cardTitle: How to Avoid WFH Burnout and Maximize Productivity
 blog_snip: While working from home looks convenient, the blurred line between home and employment can lead to burnout.
-In fact, Monster's recent study revealed that 69% of work-from-home employees are experiencing symptoms of burnout.

-  While working from home looks convenient, the blurred line between home and employment can lead to burnout.
-In fact, Monster's recent study revealed that 69% of work-from-home employees are experiencing symptoms of burnout.

-  Luckily, you can be proactive in beating burnout and maximizing your productivity.
+Discover effective strategies to avoid work-from-home burnout and maximize productivity in this comprehensive guide.
 img: /assets/images/blog/new-blog-2022/avoid-burnout.png
+des: While working from home looks convenient, the blurred line between home and employment can lead to burnout.
+In fact, recent studies have shown that a significant number of remote employees are experiencing symptoms of burnout.
+In this blog post, we will explore practical strategies to avoid work-from-home burnout and maximize productivity.
 name: Andrew Chu
 date: Created
-time: 11 min
+time: 11 min read
 ---

 ## Build a Comfortable Workspace